Kopamed/Raven-bPLUS/README.md

 4. Run minecraft forge.

 ## Build
+1. (Get)[https://gradle.org/next-steps/?version=2.7&format=bin] and (install)[https://docs.gradle.org/current/userguide/installation.html] gradle.
-1. Download and clone repo to a new folder
+2. Download and clone repo to a new folder
-2. Open terminal/command prompt and type ./gradlew build
+3. Open terminal/command prompt and type ./gradlew build
-3. Find the build in builds/libs in the direcotry you cloned this to
+4. Find the build in builds/libs in the direcotry you cloned this to

 # Client
 ## Known bugs